 1. Shut the Power Off

-As always, before you begin any work on your water heater, the power should be off.
-This time you’ll also have to turn a gas-powered unit off completely since it will be drained.
+As always, before you start any work on your water heater, the power should be off.
+Here, you will also need to turn off a gas-powered unit completely as it will be drained.
 You should also close the main gas shut-off valve.

 2. Open a Nearby Tap

-You should open a nearby tap as well as the TPR valve.
-This is a safety valve which releases a bit of water if the pressure builds too high within the tank.
+You should open a nearby hot water tap as well as the TPR valve.
+This is a safety valve that releases some water if the pressure becomes too high within the tank.

-Begin to drain the tank but stop once the water reaches the level of the TPR valve.
-Then shut off both the tap and TPR valve.
+Begin draining the tank but stop once the water reaches the level of the TPR valve.
+Then, shut off both the tap and TPR valve.

 3. Add Hydrogen Peroxide

-Add three percent hydrogen peroxide — about one to two quarts per 40 gallons.
+Add 3% hydrogen peroxide — about one to two quarts per 40 gallons.
 After adding the hydrogen peroxide, turn on the cold water inlet valve and allow the tank to fill.
 Once it’s filled, leave it for a couple of hours.

 4. Flush the Tank

 After the tank has been sitting for a couple of hours, turn on the cold water inlet valve and a hot tap nearby.
-This will flush the water through your tank and the pipes.
+This will flush the water through your tank and pipes.

 After flushing, allow the tank to fill.
 You can check the water to see if it’s cloudy or still has an odor present.
-If so, repeat the process.
+If it has, you should repeat the process.

-You might notice the faucet sputtering a little — this is just the air leaving the tank.
-Let the tap run until the flow is regular and the air will eventually dissipate.
+You might notice the faucet sputtering — this is only the air leaving the tank.
+Let the tap run until the flow is normal and the air will eventually dissipate.
 Once you’re done, turn the power back on.

 Can It Be Prevented?

 Whether or not a rotten egg smell can be prevented depends on your local water quality.
-As we mentioned before, softened water often plays a part in producing the bad odor.
-To prevent any smell, check the anode rod often and replace it if needed.
+As mentioned earlier, softened water often plays a part in producing the bad odor.
+To prevent any smell, check the anode rod regularly and replace it if needed.

 Flushing your tank with hydrogen peroxide regularly can also remove any bacteria before they begin to stink.
-Flushing the tank regularly is also a good way to get rid of any sediment or buildup.
+This is also a good way to get rid of any sediment or buildup.